Governor Pritzker and State Fire Marshal Announce Illinois Fire Department COVID-19 Relief Grants - News Break

 Governor Pritzker and State Fire Marshal Announce Illinois Fire Department COVID-19 Relief Grants

 SPRINGFIELD - Governor JB Pritzker and Illinois State Fire Marshal Matt Perez today announced an innovative funding opportunity specifically addressing Illinois fire departments impacted by the COVID-19 pandemic.
 A total of $1,000,000 will be available to assist approximately 80 impacted fire departments that operate in diverse communities throughout the state.
-Under this one-time grant opportunity, eligible Illinois fire departments could receive up to $15,000 in order to make up for lost Continue Readingwww.riverbender.com
+Under this one-time grant opportunity, eligible Illinois fire departments could receive up to $15,000 in order to make up for lost donation revenues stemming from their inability to host local fundraising events during 2020.
+These fundraising events pay for necessities like fuel for fire trucks, utilities, and insurance.www.riverbender.com